Airport (1993 film): Reception

-The Indian Express wrote "Joshi's [..] treatment is skillful. [sic] The script is taut and imaginative."
-K. Vijiyan of New Strait Times wrote "Airport could have been a big hit if it had better music, a little comedy and better photography".
-R. P. R. of Kalki criticised the logical mistakes in the film and panned the story as cliched but praised the film for not having songs and concluded with "our deepest sympathies to Malayalam Joshi.
-The second sympathizes with fans".
+Malini Mannath of The Indian Express wrote, "Joshi's [..] treatment is skillful. [sic] The script is taut and imaginative."
+K. Vijiyan of New Straits Times wrote, "Airport could have been a big hit if it had better music, a little comedy and better photography".
+R. P. R. of Kalki criticised the logical mistakes in the film and panned the story as cliched but praised the film for not having songs and concluded by mockingly giving deepest sympathies to Malayalam Joshi, and the second sympathies to fans.